catalinvr/unity-test-git-submodules/README.md

 Repository to evaluate strategies in terms of sharing code by using git submodules

 ## Abstract
 Git submodules allow sharing files between projects.
 But using them in Unity projects, requires some preliminary steps.
-The proposed solution uses symlinks and makes sure that gitignore files are kept up-to-date over the entire lifetime of projects and that existing files from one repository will not be accidentally duplicated into other repositories.
+The proposed solution uses symlinks and makes sure that gitignore files are kept up-to-date over the entire lifetime of projects.
+An additional mechanism prevents users from accidentally duplicating existing files into other repositories

 ## Related Work
 - [Symbolic links from submodules to plugins folder](http://prime31.github.io/A-Method-for-Working-with-Shared-Code-with-Unity-and-Git/)